-Your BMI gives and indication of your health risks.
-A BMI between 18 and 25 is regarded as “Normal”, between 25 and 30 is classed as “Overweight” and a BMI between 30 and 40 is in the “Obese” range.
-If you have a BMI over 40 you are classed as “Morbidly Obese.”
+Your BMI gives an indication of your health risks.
+A BMI between 18 and 25 is regarded as "Normal", between 25 and 30 is classed as "Overweight" and a BMI between 30 and 40 is in the "Obese" range.
+If you have a BMI over 40 you are classed as "Morbidly Obese."
 Not only can obesity affect life expectancy it can be responsible for conditions such as: cardiovascular disease, diabetes Type II, stroke, cancer, joint problems such as osteoarthritis and high blood pressure.

 Supplied by BMI Calculator UK